Federal Commitment: History

 The Federal Commitment proposal postulates replicating the "San Luis" model at the national level.
-The province of San Luis, received different distinctions by the United Nations in terms of caring for the environment, and by the former Vice President of the United States and Nobel Peace Prize, Al Gore, who visited the Province of San Luis in 2015.
+The province of San Luis, received different distinctions by the United Nations in terms of caring for the environment, and by the former Vice President of the United States and Nobel Peace Prize, Al Gore, who visited the province of San Luis in 2015.

-In the national order, the Province of San Luis was rated in 2015 as the best managed in the country by private consultants for the seventh consecutive year in terms of Fiscal Efficiency, Social Indicators, Infrastructure, Fiscal Solvency, and Foreign Trade.
+In the national order, the province of San Luis was rated in 2015 as the best managed in the country by private consultants for the seventh consecutive year in terms of Fiscal Efficiency, Social Indicators, Infrastructure, Fiscal Solvency, and Foreign Trade.
 In addition, in its ambition to create a Silicon Valley, San Luis was positioned as fourth in the ranking of 150 digital metropolises prepared by Motorola.

 It was originally a political alliance in 2011 composed of the Green Party, Es Posible, UNIR, the Democratic Party, PAIS Party and Republican Proposal.

-San Luis Governor Alberto Rodríguez Saá (2007 and 2011) and Senator Adolfo Rodríguez Saá (2015) were the party’s candidates in the general elections.
+San Luis Governor Alberto Rodríguez Saá (2007 and 2011) and Senator Adolfo Rodríguez Saá (2015) were the party's candidates in the general elections.

-The party is part of the governing Frente de Todos coalition that supported 2019 Argentine presidential candidate an now President Alberto Fernández during the 2019 Argentine general election.
+The party was part of the governing Frente de Todos coalition that supported the successful 2019 Argentine presidential candidate Alberto Fernández during the 2019 Argentine general election.
 It was also part of the Citizen's Unity between 2017 and 2019.

+Since 2023, it is part of the Unión por la Patria coalition which supported Sergio Massa for the 2023 Argentine presidential election.

 Ideology

-Originally a Federal Peronist party, Federal Commitment later abandoned Federal Peronism and joined the Kirchnerist Citizen's Unity in 2017.
+Originally, Federal Commitment was a Federal Peronist party, placed on the centre and centre-right of the political spectrum.
+Federal Commitment later abandoned Federal Peronism and joined the Kirchnerist Citizen's Unity in 2017.
+It stated to share the "ideology but not methods" of Kirchnerism, and declared: "We support the Frente de Todos, but we have our differences."
+It also came to be described as left-wing.